-Martha: a woman who provided hospitality for Jesus and his disciples
+Martha offered hospitality to Jesus and his disciples

-Mary: Martha’s sister, who was a thinker rather than a doer
+Martha’s sister Mary was a thinker rather than a doer

-These three people seem to have provided a home for Jesus and his disciples when he was in Jerusalem.
+These three people seem to have offered their home to Jesus and his disciples when he was in Jerusalem.
 Scholars suggest they were about the same age as Jesus, or younger.

 Martha & Mary, young friends of Jesus